Why study B.S. CIS: Concentration Information Assurance and Security at APSU?

 High Impact Practices (HIPs) are effortful experiences that help students build substantive relationships, engage across differences, gain valuable feedback on their work, apply what they have learned in and out of the classroom, and provide an opportunity for reflection.

-Computer Information Systems: Information Assurance and Security Concentration majors go on to pursue many different paths:
+B.S.
+CIS: Information Assurance and Security Concentration majors go on to pursue many different paths:

 - Computer Support Specialist